kubernetes/community/contributors/devel/issues.md

 If you are not sure of who should own issue, defer to the SIG label only.
 If you feel the issue should warrant a notification,you can ping a team with an @ mention, in this format, `@kubernetes/sig-<group-name>-<group-suffix>`.
-Here the `<group-suffix>` can be one of `bugs, feature-requests,pr-reviews, test-failures, proposals`.
+Here the `<group-suffix>` can be one of `bugs, feature-requests, pr-reviews, test-failures, proposals`.
 For example, `@kubernetes/sig-cluster-lifecycle-bugs, can you have a look at this?`

 If you think you can fix the issue and you are an issue reporter or a component